 - January 23: The end of the contest, the last day participants can track and add more minutes, and the last day to submit a registration form.

 - January 27: All minutes read during the contest period must be logged on Beanstack by 11:59 p.m., Eastern Standard Time.

 - Mid February: Prizes will be mailed out.

 Contestants compete against their same-grade peers nationwide to read for the most minutes during the reading period.
 There are five grade categories and an adult category in the competition: grades K-1, grades 2-3, grades 4-5, grades 6-8 (middle school), and grades 9-12 (high school), adults.

 NOTE: Students classified as “un-graded,” or those who have reading delays, should register in the same category as their same-age peers.
 For example, a sixteen-year-old student who reads at a third grade level should register in the high school category.
 However, he or she may read third grade materials.
 We have found that when students read material appropriate for their reading level, they are able to be competitive with their same-age peers.

 This year, instead of a general prize pack which is the same for all participants, prizes will be awarded based on number of minutes read.
 The more a participants reads, the more prizes they will earn!
 When participants log minutes each day as they read, they will receive emails with fun badges they have earned in recognition of their efforts.
-Participants will also be notified when the milestone they have reached also has a prize attached to it.
+Participants will also be notified when the reading milestone they have reached also has a prize attached to it.

-Participants can also check out the contest leader board to see how their number of minutes stack up against their peers.
+Participants can also check out the leader board to see how their number of minutes stack up against their friends.
 We encourage participants to see how many minutes they can read throughout the contest period.
 Can you have a reading streak each day of the contest?
 What prizes and badges can you earn?
 The only way to find out is to register, read, and log your minutes!!